-However, like most components of diet, an individual’s needs will vary based on a number of factors, including body weight, age, muscle mass, activity level and current state of health.
-The RDA is the minimum amount of protein intake required to prevent deficiency.
+However, an individual’s needs will vary based on a number of factors, including body weight, age, muscle mass, activity level and current health.
+The RDA is the average amount of protein needed to meet nutrient requirements for nearly all healthy people.

 People who exercise more will need more protein.
 The amount depends on the length, frequency and intensity of that exercise.
-If you’re someone who exercises — such as taking a spin class or lifting weights — a few times each week, an extra 20 grams of protein per day could go a long way to help the body recover and repair muscle.
+If you’re someone who exercises a few times a week, such as taking a spin class or lifting weights, an extra 20 grams of protein per day could help the body recover and repair muscle.

 The good news is — for most people — getting enough protein isn’t too difficult: